levavakian/cot-faith/docs/index.md

   <p>If we want to catch it deviously leaving itself clues <i>as</i> the CoT is being generated, then we can no longer wait for the whole thing to finish before we swap out the wording.
 Instead, we can generate the CoT bit by bit, one segment at a time.
 As a new segment comes in, we paraphrase it, and do a little neurosurgery to make DeepSeek believe it had generated the paraphrased version instead.</p>

-  <p>Here's what that looks like -- Deepseek's original thoughts are in red on the left.
-On the right, we ask Deepseek-V3 to paraphrase the latest chunk in isolation, without telling it the prompt or what came before in the CoT.
+  <p>Here's what that looks like -- DeepSeek's original thoughts are in red on the left.
+On the right, we ask DeepSeek-V3 to paraphrase the latest chunk in isolation, without telling it the prompt or what came before in the CoT.
 Once we have a reworded chunk, we insert it back into the stream and ask DeepSeek-R1 to keep generating.</p>

   <div id="paraphrase-widget-0"></div>
   <script>